bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/filesystem-object.md

 A: False
 {% endqna %}

+# has extended acl of &lt;filesystem object&gt; : boolean

+No documentation exists.

 # hfs path of &lt;filesystem object&gt; : string

 Returns the path to a filesystem object in HFS terms (colons as delimiters).